PoliticalGraveyard.com

 Hennessy, Frank J. — of Danvers, Essex County, Mass.
 Democrat.
 Alternate delegate to Democratic National Convention from Massachusetts, 1924.
 Burial location unknown.

 Hennessy, James P. — of Joliet, Will County, Ill.
 Mayor of Joliet, Ill., 1955-63.
-Still living as of 1963.
+Presumed deceased.
+Burial location unknown.

 Hennessy, John A. — of Brooklyn, Kings County, N.Y.
 Democrat.
-Member of New York state assembly from Kings County 2nd District, 1894-95; National Democratic candidate for U.S. Representative from New York 3rd District, 1896; candidate in primary for Governor of New York, 1914.
+Member of New York state assembly from Kings County 2nd District, 1894-95; National Democratic candidate for U.S. Representative from New York 3rd District, 1896; candidate for Governor of New York, 1914.
 Burial location unknown.

 Hennessy, Joseph P. — of New York, New York County, N.Y.
 Member of New York state senate 21st District, 1901-02.
 Burial location unknown.